dotkernel/api-documentation/docs/book/v7/extended-features/core-and-app.md

 Our purpose is to reach a **Headless Platform** architecture for easier scalability.

-> The Headless Platform is a backend-only content management system that acts primarily as a content repository.
+> The Headless Platform is a backend system that provides data and functionality via an API, completely decoupled from any frontend presentation layer.
-> Compared to traditional CMS platforms (e.g., WordPress) that tightly couple the front end and back end, a Headless Platform decouples the content management from the presentation layer.
+> Unlike monolithic platforms like WordPress that bundle the backend and frontend together, a Headless Platform separates content delivery from the presentation layer.
 > The content is delivered through APIs allowing any frontend to fetch and display it, which also enables working in parallel on the backend and potentially multiple frontends.

 ## What is "App" and what is "Core"?